-12 November: We celebrate the publication of Madelaine Moore's book Wellsprings of Resistance - Struggles over water in Europe.
-In addition to Madelaine Moore (University of Kassel), the speakers include Pablo Sánchez Centellas (EPSU) and Imre Szabó (UCD).
-The event is moderated by Federico Tomasone (Rosa Luxembourg Foundation) and topped off by a wine reception.
+12 November: We co-organised with EPSU and the Rosa Luxembourg Foundation the launch of Madelaine Moore's book Wellsprings of Resistance - Struggles over water in Europe.
+In addition to the author (University of Kassel), the speakers included Pablo Sánchez Centellas (EPSU) and Imre Szabó (UCD).
+The event was moderated by Federico Tomasone (Rosa Luxembourg Foundation) and topped off by a wine reception.

 28-30 October: The ERC team held a public workshop at the European University Institute (EUI) in Florence (Italy) in conjunction with the Scuola Normale Superiore (SNS).
 The team discussed their first project findings with S. Bartolini, B. Laffan, P. Schmitter, A. Héritier (EUI); G. Meardi, L. Cini (SNS); M. Dawson (Hertie School); and D. Sacchetto (University of Padova).

 Everybody was very welcome.
 Please register here.

 12 June: Roland Erne closed the Spring Seminar Series with the question:The Multinational Firm - The Archetype for the New EU Governance Regime?

 5 June: Sabina Stan and Imre Szabó organised a fringe meeting at the 10th EPSU Congress in Dublin (Ireland) with Clivia Conrad (ver.di, Germany) and Razvan Gae (Sanitas, Romania) on 'Trade Union Perspectives on the EU's New Economic Governance in Healthcare and Water Services'.
 Darragh Golden moderated their discussion.

 30 May: Martin Seeleib-Kaiser from University of Tübingen (Germany) covered EU Citizenship, Freedom of Movement and Social Protection in the fourth UCD Spring Seminar.